Terri O'Connell: Life

-O’Connell was named JT Hayes at birth and lived the first thirty years of her life as a man though she did not identify that way from a young age.
+O’Connell was named James Terrell Hayes at birth and lived the first thirty years of her life as a man, though she did not identify that way from a young age.

 Her father, Jimmy Hayes, got her into racing at an early age, spending weekends at the Riverside Speedway in West Memphis, Arkansas, and the Devil's Bowl in Dallas, Texas.

 She won national championships in go-kart, midget car, and sprint car competitions across the country.
-She rose to compete in the NASCAR Winston Cup Series; driving the No. 91 Crossroads City of Corinth Ford Thunderbird for Donlavey Racing in 1990 at North Carolina Motor Speedway, now known as Rockingham Speedway; O'Connell has over 500 career victories.
+She rose to compete in the NASCAR Winston Cup Series; driving the No. 91 Crossroads City of Corinth Ford Thunderbird for Donlavey Racing in 1990 at North Carolina Motor Speedway, now known as Rockingham Speedway; O'Connell has over five-hundred career victories.

 In 1991, O’Connell was in a near-fatal accident while racing in Little Rock, Arkansas.
 From her 2007 Newsweek article, “I was trapped upside down, engine throttle stuck wide open, fuel running all over the racetrack and me.
 Once all the smoke had cleared and they got me out of the car, I thought, "You know, this could have been it."
 I've had a ton of accidents, broke half the bones in my body, had wrecks where I should have died.
 This one, I only busted a rib, but I was trapped like that.
 I suppose the accident didn't scare me as much as the thought that I hadn't lived my life to i full potential.”

 In 1992, O’Connell was living full-time as a woman, moved to California, and was working in a print shop, but in order to cover living expenses she would dress as a man to race.
 O’Connell moved back to her parents’ house in Mississippi and continued racing dressed as a man.